UT-ADL/autoware_mini_practice/practice_5/README.md

    - Blue centroids
    - Cluster borders for each object
    - Label `unknown` with the object id and the speed.
 Since there is no tracking, all the speeds are currently 0.
 * Clean the code and push it to your repo.
-When done, please send an email stating that you are ready for code review.

 ![detected_objects](images/detected_objects.png)